 A childhood story had the following line: “Run run run as fast as you can.
 You can’t catch me I’m the Gingerbread man.
 So he ran and he ran and he ran.”
 If you are an avid jogger or runner there is a good chance that all of your hard work has a big payoff.
 Running may improve your health in ways that walking and exercising do not.
 Australian researchers have recently concluded that running can expand life expectancy.
 The collective data from 14 studies indicate that running can result in a 23% decrease in risk for cancer and lower the chance of heart disease by 30%.
 That is exciting news.

+When we hear "Run for your life" it is always about someone trying to get away from possible death.
+From now on think of the term as validation that you should literally run in order to save your life.
 A study published in the British Journal of Sports Medicine indicates that running improves health and reduces the risk of death at a given point in time.
 Running has been shown to reduce the risk of elevated cholesterol, type 2 diabetes, obesity, cancer, and heart disease.
 It also improves metabolism balance, aerobic endurance, and heart function.
 The research suggests that running once a week or for about 50 minutes is all you need.
-There is no evidence which indicates that running any more than this brings additional benefits, so keep this in mind.
+There is no evidence that indicates that running any more than this brings additional benefits, so keep this in mind.

-In order to obtain maximum benefits please keep the following suggestions in mind.
-Beginners should exert caution and use wisdom by starting out slowly then gradually increase your pace, duration and weekly frequency.
+In order to obtain maximum benefits please consider the following suggestions.
+Beginners should exert caution and use wisdom by starting out slowly then gradually increasing their pace, duration, and weekly frequency.
 Set your goal for at least 50 minutes a week.
-Be persistent, but don’t let yourself run out of steam and make sure you run at a pace that is comfortable for you.
+Be persistent, but don’t let yourself run out of steam, and make sure you run at a pace that is comfortable for you.

 Reduce risk of injury